I’ve read just about every article on resume writing, and none of them are comprehensive. Here’s my take.

 Wherever you include an email or web profile (e.g. LinkedIn), hyperlink the text.
 In most cases, your resume will be viewed on a screen—take advantage of that and make contacting you easier.

-> If you print physicals as well, remove the link styling (e.g. underlines, colored text) before printing.
+If you need to print physical copies, remove the link styling (e.g. underlines, colored text) before printing.

 Don’t use underlines for emphasis